Inversion of adjunction for higher rational singularities: Introduction

 \subsection{Acknowlegements}

-The authors thank Bhargav Bhatt, Brad Dirks, Sándor Kovács, Mircea Musta{\c{t}}{\u{a}}, Mihnea Popa, Christian Schnell, and Shou Yoshikawa for valuable conversations related to the content of the paper.
+The authors thank Bhargav Bhatt, Brad Dirks, Hyunsuk Kim, Sándor Kovács, Mircea Musta{\c{t}}{\u{a}}, Mihnea Popa, Christian Schnell, Duc Vo, Shou Yoshikawa, Zhi Zheng for valuable conversations related to the content of the paper.
 Kawakami was supported by JSPS KAKENHI Grant number JP24K16897.
 Witaszek was supported by NSF research grants DMS-2101897 and DMS-2401360.